ibm-cloud-architecture/refarch-eda/docs/kafka/connect.md

 ## Deploy the Kafka connect as a service within Openshift cluster

-When you use IBM Event Streams on Openshift, you can deploy the connector environment as Docker containers, and define the needed `connect-*` topics.
-See the [product documentation](https://ibm.github.io/event-streams/connecting/setting-up-connectors/) for details.
+When you use IBM Event Streams on Openshift, you can deploy the connector environment as Docker containers, and define the needed `connect-*` topics as explained in previous section.

 Another approach is to use [Strimzi](https://strimzi.io/) operator.